mthvedt/battleship/README.md

 ## How to play

-Download the standalone jar and run:
+Download the distribution, or the standalone jar, and run:
 ```
 java -jar battleship.jar
 ```